 A three-quarter sequence of Software Engineering Laboratory ESW 585-587 is required of all students.
-Students are grouped in teams for the development of medium to large software systems.
+Students are grouped in teams for the development of a medium size software system.
 They will start with defining a project and go through the entire software cycle.
 They will specify, design, implement, test, document, and modify a large software system, using the tools and techniques learned in the other courses.